Skip to main content

 Investigate root cause

-pragma resources get <provider>/<resource> <name>
+pragma resources describe <provider>/<resource> <name>

 pragma ops dead-letter show <event-id>